I know how to write scripts in Python and now I want to learn object-oriented Python. How can I create my first Python class?

 Wind speed: 10 km/h

 You can see how this method helps us create a standard way to display weather forecasts for a given city.
-If this method wasn’t there different developers using our City class would display this information in a different way.
+If this method wasn’t there different developers using our City class would display this information differently.

 Understanding Instance Attributes